ChristopherWilkerson/DevNotes/README.md

 Using the CSS properties grid-row-start and grid-row-end, we can make single grid items take up multiple rows.
 Remember, we are no longer applying CSS to the outer grid container; we’re adding CSS to the elements sitting inside the grid!

+We can use the property grid-row as shorthand for grid-row-start and grid-row-end.
+The following two code blocks will produce the same output:

+.item {
+  grid-row-start: 4;
+  grid-row-end: 6;
+}

+.item {
+  grid-row: 4 / 6;
+}

+When using these properties, we can use the keyword span to start or end a column or row, relative to its other end.
+Look at how span is used in the code below:

+.item {
+  grid-column: 4 / span 2;
+}

+This is telling the item element to begin in column four and take up two columns of space.
+So item would occupy columns four and five.
+It produces the same result as the following code blocks:

+.item {
+  grid-column: 4 / 6;
+}

+.item {
+  grid-column-start: 4;
+  grid-column-end: span 2;
+}

+.item {
+  grid-column-start: span 2;
+  grid-column-end: 6;
+}

+span is a useful keyword, because it avoids off-by-one errors (miscalculating the ending grid line) you might make when determining the ending grid line of an element.
+If you know where you want your grid item to start and how long it should be, use span!

+We’ve already been able to use grid-row and grid-column as shorthand for properties like grid-row-start and grid-row-end.
+We can refactor even more using the property grid-area.
+This property will set the starting and ending positions for both the rows and columns of an item.

+.item {
+  grid-area: 2 / 3 / 4 / span 5;
+}

+grid-area takes four values separated by slashes.
+The order is important!
+This is how grid-area will interpret those values.

+    grid-row-start
+    grid-column-start
+    grid-row-end
+    grid-column-end